hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ensure that the new shard's data can't possibly overtake the old ones data inside the Jet pipeline.
 Currently, Jet does not have a mechanism to ensure this for such a distributed source.
 It's best to schedule resharding when there are lulls in the data flow.
+Watermarks might also manifest unexpected behaviour, if data is flowing during resharding.

 The problem scenario for the sink is the ingestion data rate of a shard being tripped.
 A KDS shard has an ingestion rate of 1MiB per second.
 If